By Dr. D. K. Gupta

 The tragic death of a 14-year-old boy in Ghaziabad, Uttar Pradesh, due to rabies has drawn attention to the importance of not neglecting dog bites and taking immediate remedial action.
 The teenager had been bitten by his neighbor's dog a month ago but had kept it a secret from his parents.
 It was only when he started exhibiting abnormal behavior that the family discovered the truth.
 He developed a fear of water and wind, preferring to stay indoors in the dark.
 Despite their frantic efforts to seek treatment, the boy tragically passed away in his father's arms in an ambulance.

-Rabies remains a significant public concern in , with 36% of all rabies-related deaths occurring in the country.
+Rabies remains a significant public health concern in India, with 36% of all global rabies-related deaths occurring in the country.
 Annually, rabies is responsible for 18,000 to 20,000 deaths in India, and shockingly, a substantial portion of these cases involves children under the age of 15.
 Unfortunately, bite marks in children often go unnoticed and unreported.

 Dogs are the primary culprits, accounting for approximately 97% of human rabies cases in India.
 Cats contribute to 2% of cases, while jackals, mongooses, and other animals account for the remaining 1%.
 Rabies is endemic throughout the country.